Green Valley Project:

-Although students are not able to gather in-person for classes yet, we are able to work safely, outdoors and in very small groups.
-It is our hope that during such a time of uncertainty and isolation, this is an opportunity for young people to spend much-needed time together doing meaningful activities.
-Alongside the valuable environmental education that these students will gain, working in nature connects people with each other and gives a sense of purpose and optimism when it could not be more essential.
+It is our hope that during the coming months and years, this will be an opportunity for young people to spend much-needed time together and making meaningful accomplishments Alongside the valuable environmental education that these students will gain, working in nature connects people with each other and gives a sense of purpose and optimism when it could not be more essential.